kus/cs2-modded-server/README.md

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

-If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to`game/csgo/addons/windows/counterstrikesharp` in this repo.
+If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to `/game/csgo/addons/windows/counterstrikesharp` in this repo.

 ### Enable K4 Arenas

 K4 Arenas requires a MySQL database (5.2 or higher) to function.
 Setting up a MySQL Database is outside the scope of this repo.

-You can set one up yourself or use a hosted one (there are also some free options such as [https://www.freemysqlhosting.net/](https://www.freemysqlhosting.net/) [https://www.db4free.net/](https://www.db4free.net/) but reliability isn't guaranteed).
+You can set one up yourself or use a hosted one (there are also some free options such as [filess.io](https://filess.io/#DBMS) [freemysqlhosting.net](https://www.freemysqlhosting.net/) [db4free.net/](https://www.db4free.net/) but reliability isn't guaranteed).

-Once you have the connection details; on your server go here `game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas` (/home/steam/cs2/game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas on Linux) and open the file `K4-Arenas.json` and add them to `"database-settings"`.
+Once you have the connection details; the config file is located at `/game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas/K4-Arenas.json` which you would put in `/custom_files/addons/counterstrikesharp/configs/plugins/K4-Arenas/K4-Arenas.json` so it is not overwritten/deleted and open the file `K4-Arenas.json` and add your database connection details to `"database-settings"`.

+> [!TIP]
+> If `K4-Arenas.json` does not exist, copy `K4-Arenas.json.example` and remove `.example` from the name and use that.

 Restart your server.